jiqunl/me/index.md

 If you are interested, please email me at (jiqunliu@ou.edu) with your CV and a brief description of your previous research experiences & current research interests.

 #### Recent News:
+- **Full paper** "A reference-dependent model for Web search evaluation: Understanding and measuring the experience of boundedly rational users" accepted by [ACM Web Conference 2023](https://www2023.thewebconf.org/).
 - **Full paper** "A two-sided fairness framework in search and recommendation" accepted by [CHIIR2023](https://sigir.org/chiir2023/).
 - **New book in production** Authored research book "A behavioral economics approach to interactive information retrieval: Understanding and supporting boundedly rational users" in production with Springer Nature. [[book abstract](https://link.springer.com/book/9783031232282)]
 - **Journal paper** "Toward Cranfield-inspired reusability assessment in interactive information retrieval evaluation" accepted by [Information Processing and Management](https://www.journals.elsevier.com/information-processing-and-management)